 State of the Society Address 2022

 Can you believe it?
 The Davenport Historical Museum has completed its second year!
-Ever since May of 2022, the Historical Society has brought quality exhibits and has educated many new residents on the overwhelming historical facts about our city.
+Ever since May 2021, the Historical Society has brought quality exhibits and has educated many new residents on the overwhelming historical facts about our city.

 The response from the Pioneers of Davenport who have participated with the “Front Porch Memories” has been wonderful and quite an eye-opener.
 We are in the process of editing our first three sessions and hope to have them available soon.
 Memoires of the pioneers are important to us and part of preserving history.